Best Australian Prize Home Lottery Operators Compared 2026: Deaf Lottery vs Dream Home vs Endeavour

 Three major Australian operators run most prize home lotteries.
 They control nearly 40% of the licensed charity lottery market.

-This guide shows each operator's license and prizes.
-You can make a smart choice before you spend money.
+This guide compares each operator's license, games, and current draws.
+You can make an informed choice before spending your money.

 What Are Prize Home Lotteries in Australia?

 Prize home lotteries are state-licensed charity raffles.
-They give homes as the main prize.
+They give homes as the main prize to one lucky winner.

 Each operator holds a license from state regulators.
-Liquor & Gaming NSW and the Gambling Commission Queensland issue licenses.
+Liquor & Gaming NSW and the Office of Liquor & Gaming Regulation Queensland issue these licenses.

-The license sets ticket prices and charity amounts.
-Tickets cost $5 to $120 each.
+Your license sets ticket prices, ticket limits, and charity payouts.
+Tickets typically cost $5 to $120 each depending on the draw.

-Verify any operator on the ACNC Register.
-It shows registration, charity details, and financial history.
+Always verify any operator on the ACNC Register.
+It shows registration status, charity details, and financial history.

 Prize home operators must publish draw results within 60 days.
 Winners are listed by name or claim number.
-Independent auditors check that draws are fair and random.
+Independent auditors verify that draws are fair and truly random.

 Prize Home vs Traditional Lottery: Key Difference